By Élan Young

 “When they were going into meetings, it wasn’t just, ‘You look good.’
 The styling actually gave them more power and it helped people see them beyond their assistive technology,” she says.
 “Until attitudinal barriers are eradicated, people will continue to see things like wheelchairs and crutches, which provide independence, as something negative, as something that signifies mental and physical weakness.”

 The wisdom and insights Thomas has gained about dressing people with disabilities will be included in her new textbook, Fitting In: An Anthology of the Social Implications of Fashion and Dressing with Disabilities, which will be released this summer.

 She says it’s not a book about styling, but rather a book that explores disability as a culture.
 “I think of it as a textbook that is really wonderful for people who just don’t understand disability at all because we don’t talk about it in the larger culture,” she says.
 “Disability is not discussed in the context of social studies, history, math, or any subject in school.
 When do we really learn about it in school?”

 Her aim with this book was to educate people who are not familiar with disability and explore the topic in a way that invites them into the conversation.
 Some of the articles she curated discuss communication, theoretical perspective, and disability in the media.
 “I’ve looked at a lot of topics and conversations that are happening in the disability community that people don’t even know exist,” she says.

 Disability has given Thomas an added lens for understanding and communicating about diversity.
 This perspective allows others to observe social biases against marginalized groups through consideration of a culture that many people have never even thought about.

-SLIDER and TOP IMAGE: Styled by Stephanie Thomas for Zappos Adaptive.
+TOP IMAGE: Styled by Stephanie Thomas for Zappos Adaptive.
 Image courtesy of Stephanie Thomas.